josemarsilva/sqlserver-migrations/README.md

 ### sqlserver-migrations
-SQLServer Migrations is a tool do manage upgrades & downgrades scripts on a Microsoft SQLServer Databases.

 ## 1. Introduction

-This is source code and run-time repository of tool **sqlserver-migrations**.
+The project **sqlserver-migrations** is a tool do manage upgrades & downgrades scripts on a Microsoft SQLServer Databases.

 ### 2. Documentation